SamuelM-LCWC-Classrooms/gateway-while-loops-while-challenge-1/README.md

 ## Task 3 - Mississippis

-Use a while loop to count to five

 The screen should output 1 Mississippi to 5 Mississippi as it counts

 You must also use the time.sleep function to make the while loop pause for 1 second each time